-campaigns, as these groups often organize to help candidates raise the required qualifying contributions necessary to receive tax-funding.
+Proponents of tax-financing systems regularly claim that these programs will decrease "interest group" involvement in campaigns, "level the playing field," reduce campaign spending, increase voter turnout, and end negative campaigning, among other lofty goals.
+As far as interest groups are concerned, states with similar programs have continued to witness considerable interest group involvement in campaigns, as these groups often organize to help candidates raise the required qualifying contributions necessary to receive tax-funding.
 This has happened in Arizona, Maine, and Los Angeles as well as in New Jersey's failed pilot project.
-In Arizona's statewide tax financing program, this practice is so widespread that one news report noted that "...special interest groups routinely collect the necessary number of \$5 contributions to help candidates qualify for tax-financed funding."53
+In Arizona's statewide tax financing program, this practice is so widespread that one news report noted that "...special interest groups routinely collect the necessary number of \$5 contributions to help candidates qualify for tax-financed funding."
+54